department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 You’ll need to file a claim for disability compensation.<br>
 [Find out how to file a claim for disability compensation](/disability/how-to-file-claim/).

-If you served on 1 of the ships or boats listed above—and you have 1 or more illnesses believed to be caused by Agent Orange—we’ll conclude that your illness is likely caused by contact with Agent Orange.
+If you served on one of the ships or boats listed above—and you have one or more illnesses believed to be caused by Agent Orange—we’ll conclude that your illness is likely caused by contact with Agent Orange.

 If you don’t have an Agent Orange–related disability at this time, you and your family can still be part of the Agent Orange Health Registry.